subsdevops/Blood-Donation-Prediction/README.md

 # Blood-Donation-Prediction
-This predicts that will a previous donor donate blood in a given month
+This predicts that will a previous donor donate blood in a given month or not.

 ## Discription
 Blood transfusion saves lives - from replacing lost blood during major surgery or a serious injury to treating various illnesses and blood disorders.
 Ensuring that there's enough blood in supply whenever needed is a serious challenge for the health professionals.
 According to WebMD, "about 5 million Americans need a blood transfusion every year".